 AniForm Core is a very flexible solver that allows you to perform highly advanced simulations.
 For example, you can use AniForm PrePost to set up the initial model after which you can manually edit the generated .afi file to convert the basic model into an advanced simulation model.

 Almost, this feature is currently in the testing phase.
-It must be noted that using the material behaviour at the constant forming temperature already captures 70% of the forming effects that appear in practise.
-Adding temperature dependency would increase the prediction quality to max 80%, depending on the particular case.
+It must be noted that using the material behaviour at the constant forming temperature already captures 80% of the forming effects that appear in practice.
+Adding temperature dependency would increase the prediction quality to max 90%, depending on the particular case.
 In other words, the isothermal approach gives sufficient information about the material’s formability in the majority of the cases we have dealt with.

 Mainly, spring-back/forward can be attributed to three phenomena: